 Reduce workplace injuries with Connecteam

-Set a new standard on employee safety by using an employee app.
-With Connecteam, you can add regulations, safety case studies and safety meeting summaries by adding files of any kind, such as videos, images, PDF documents, or even create online content directly to your app.
-Plus, employees can fill out forms while in the field, like potential safety hazards report, employee report of injury form, accident report and much more.Learn more now
+Set a new standard on employee safety by using an employee management app.
+With Connecteam, employees can fill out forms while in the field, like potential safety hazards report, employee report of injury form, accident report and much more.Start for free